Buprenorphine (as hydrochloride)

 How long to take it

-When used for the relief of pain, TEMGESIC tablets are usually taken for short periods of time.
+When used for the relief of pain, TEMGESIC tablets are usually taken for short periods

 If you forget to take it

 If you forget to take a dose of TEMGESIC take it as soon as you remember.